english language skills

 Again, the goal is to improve your imagination and get you writing, so you don’t have to worry about how “correct” it all is.
 Besides, you won’t even be publishing them.

-Eventually, you’ll be able to write your own stories and express your thoughts and views more clearly.
+Eventually, you’ll be able to write your own stories and express your opinions and thoughts more clearly.

 If you’ve joined a workplace, you may have to do a fair bit of professional writing, such as writing emails, memos, reports and the like.
 And it’s okay to be nervous if you don’t have experience.